Swing Your Partners

-Swing Your Partners is a 1918 American short comedy film featuring Harold Lloyd.
+Swing Your Partners is a 1918 American silent comedy short film featuring Harold Lloyd.
 Copies of the film survive in two collections.

 Plot

 Harold and Snub are two vagrants who are mistaken for visiting dance experts by the proprietor of Professor Tanglefoot's Dance Academy because of their startling resemblance to them.
 Harold teaches a class of female pupils a few interesting and lively dance steps before the real pair of experts arrive.